quru/image-defer/README.md

 # image-defer.js

-image-defer is a simple, dependency-free JavaScript library for lazily loading images on a web page.
+image-defer is a simple, fast, dependency-free JavaScript library for lazily loading images on a web page.
 In a nutshell, images that you choose to defer are not loaded until the user can see them, while images that remain "off the page" are never loaded.

 Lazily loading images has these up-sides: